BEVBert: Multimodal Map Pre-training for Language-guided Navigation: Method

-~ \textbf{Cell Embedding.} Each cell feature $\mathbf{m}_{u,v} \in \mathbf{M}_t$ is added with a position embedding $\mathbf{p}_{u,v}$ and a navigability embedding $\mathbf{n}_{u,v}$.
+\nbf{Cell Embedding} Each cell feature $\mathbf{m}_{u,v} \in \mathbf{M}_t$ is added with a position embedding $\mathbf{p}_{u,v}$ and a navigability embedding $\mathbf{n}_{u,v}$.
 To capture the relations between the agent and surrounding room layouts, we design an egocentric polar position embedding for each cell:

 where $\mathbf{\theta}_{u,v}$ and $\textrm{dis}_{u,v}$ denote the relative heading and normalized distance of a cell to the map center (agent position).
 We empirically found it is better than a learnable~\cite{kenton2019bert} or 2D position embedding~\cite{dosovitskiy2020image}.
 Navigability embeddings are set to 1 for cells that lie in the local action space $\mathcal{A}^M$, and 0 otherwise.
 Both position and navigability embeddings are linearly transformed to $D$-dimension.
-The resulted cell embeddings are $\hat{\mathbf{M}}_t= \{ \hat{\mathbf{m}}_{u,v} \}_{u=1,v=1}^{U,V} $.

-\textbf{Cross-modal Short-term Transformer.} Similar to Sec.~\ref{sec:topo_encoder}, we adopt a 4-layer transformer to model cell-level vision-language relations, with the encoded instruction $\Tilde{\mathbf{W}}$ and all cell embeddings $\hat{\mathbf{M}}_t$.
-The short-term transformer layer is detailed in Fig.~\ref{fig:arch} (e).
-Each layer consists of a cross-attention (CA) layer for intra-modal relations and a self-attention (SA) layer for fine-grained (cell-level) relations of room layouts.
-It can benefit reasoning about spatial relations, such as \textit{``go into the hallway second to the right from the stairs"}.
-The outputs are instruction-cell-associated representations $\tilde{\mathbf{W}}^M = \{ \tilde{\mathbf{w}}_{l}^M \}_{l=1}^L $ and $\tilde{\mathbf{M}}_t = \{ \tilde{\mathbf{m}}_{u,v} \}_{u=1,v=1}^{U,V}$.
+\nbf{Cross-modal Short-term Transformer} The encoded cell and word embeddings are fed into a multi-layer transformer to conduct cross-modal fusion.
+Each layer architecture is similar to that in \S~\ref{sec:topo_encoder}, but uses self-attention for cell encoding rather than GASA.
+The short-term transformer conduct cross-modal reasoning on the fine-grained (cell-level) map representation, which can benefit reasoning about complicated spatial relations, such as \textit{``go into the hallway second to the right from the stairs"}.
+The outputs are cell-instruction-associated representations ($\widetilde{\mathbf{M}}_t$, $\widetilde{\mathbf{W}}^M$).